Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ## Day 11 - What is a Brute Force Attack?
+**Objective:  Learn more about brute force attacks, common tools and how to protect yourself.**

 - **Brute Force Attack** - The attempt to try every combination of a password to gain access.
 A good example of this is MyDFIR's luggage combination where every combination is attempted.